GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 type really means checking that one of these two instruments was used.

 .. note::
-   This is also an example of use of the OR requirements, and specifically a convienience feature allowing the "|" symbol to be used for pair-wise or-ing.
+   This is also an example of use of the OR requirement, and specifically a convienience feature allowing the "|" symbol to be used for pair-wise or-ing.
 The included comment shows another form using the OR object constructor which allows more than two operands to be listed.